 2) Significant representation (30%) on boards and senior management

-Craft Alliance will be pursuing this goal by committing to recruiting diverse individuals for an upcoming round of board appointments.
-Announcements to come this Spring/Summer.
+Craft Alliance has worked towards this goal by committing to recruiting diverse individuals for an recent round of board appointments which occurred in June, 2021.

 Learn more about the 50-30 Challenge here: https://www.ic.gc.ca/eic/site/icgc.nsf/eng/07706.html